dzailz/dzailz/README.md

 - 👋 Hi, I’m @dzailz
 - 👀 I’m interested in automation testing, web development, programming and ML Engineering
-- 🌱 I’m currently learning Data Science and MLOps at [UrFU](https://urfu.ru/en/)
+- 🌱 I’m currently learning a Data Science and ML at [UrFU](https://urfu.ru/en/)
 <!---
 - 💞️ I’m glad to collaborate on any data science projects
 --->